| || |

 You can complete a voter registration form online.
 Click here to fill out the form, and follow the on-screen directions.
 This form will be submitted electronically to our office and processed within 24 hours.
 If you do not have all of the required information, you can print out the form, sign it and mail it to our office.

 A person entitled to register to vote must be:

 - A U.S. citizen

 - A resident of California

-- Not in Prison or on parole for the conviction of a felony (effective.
+- Not currently serving in a state or federal prison for the conviction of a felony (effective.
 Jan 1, 2021 by voter approval of Prop 17).

 - At least 18 years of age on the date of the election.
 (A person may register to vote at age 17 if he or she will be 18 on or before the next election.)

 - California law denies the right to vote to persons who have been determined mentally incompetent.

 - If you have moved since last election, changed your name, or changed your political party affiliation, you will need to re-register.